• Skip to primary navigation

 Conclusion:

-Clap Switch Circuit using 555 IC and Relay is a fun and educational project that demonstrates the conversion of sound energy into electrical energy.
+Overall, Clap Switch Circuit is fun and learning project which shows how sound energy changes into electric energy.

 References: